snowflakedb/spark-snowflake/README-TEST.md

 The connector hit OOM while trying to write data into a buffer.
 The processed size column indicates the processed data size before OOM.

-Before Mingli's multi-part upload was finished, OOM happens like the following:
+Before multi-part upload (SNOW-187770) was finished, OOM happens like the following:

 | --executor-memory | processed size     | OOM       |
 | ----------------- | ------------------ | --------- |